Mandatory Blood Draw

 With grants from the Texas Department of Transportation, counties can initiate "no refusal" programs.
 Harris and Montgomery counties had a no refusal program in effect nearly every weekend of 2011, according to the Houston Chronicle.
 Law enforcement can use search warrants to test blood from drivers suspected of exceeding the blood alcohol concentration limit of .08 percent.

 While blood testing is generally considered to be the best evidence used by prosecutors in DWI cases, an experienced criminal defense lawyer can challenge the results.
-Attorney Joseph LaBella can raise questions about how the blood was stored.
+Attorney Webb can raise questions about how the blood was stored.
 Was it properly refrigerated, for example?